osrf-migration/servicesim-wiki/Scoring.md

 * Number of times the guest deviated because the robot moved too fast
 * Number of failed drop-off attempts

+### Weights

+Each item has a configurable weight associated with it.
+See the parameters on the [Configuration page](https://bitbucket.org/osrf/servicesim/wiki/Configuration%20-%20config.yaml).

 ### Final score

 `Score = SUM ( item_i * weight_i )`